Getting Started with SFTP (Offline Data Hosting)

 $ ssh-keygen -P "" -t rsa -b 4096 -f bankname

-1. When you generate an SSH key via the command line, the key pair is typically stored in your user's home directory within a hidden folder called .ssh.
-Inside this .ssh directory, you will find two files:
+• When you generate an SSH key via the command line, the key pair is typically stored in your user's home directory within a hidden folder called .ssh.
+Inside this folder, you will find two files:

-• bankname : This is your private SSH key, and it should be kept secret and never shared.
+• bankname: This is your private SSH key.
+It should be kept secure and never shared.

-• bankname.pub: This is your public SSH key which you can share with us enabling access securely.
+• bankname.pub: This is your public SSH key, which you can share with us to enable secure access.

-1. We will provide you with the necessary items to perform the connection via MSafe:
+1. We will provide the necessary information to establish the connection via MSafe:

-• SFTP account credentials will be shared: username and password.
+• SFTP account credentials, including username and password.

-• You will receive a 4096-bit public GPG key for data encryption.
+• A 4096-bit public GPG key for data encryption.

-1. To connect to our testing SFTP server using the command line, you need to follow these steps:
+2. To connect to our Pre-Production SFTP server using the command line, follow these steps:

 Command line